jkuusto/rpg-random-encounters/README.md

 1. On front page, click Login/Register
 2. Use the Register section to create a new user
 3. Login using the Login section, you will be redirected to the dashboard
-4. Create new games by giving it a new in the Create a New Game section, games will be listed under Your Games
+4. Create new games by giving it a name in the Create a New Game section, created games will be listed under Your Games
 5. Delete games, by clicking Delete next to a game
 6. Access a game by clicking its name
-7. You can change biome from the dropdown menu
+7. You can change game biome from the dropdown menu
-8. You can roll for encounter types by clicking Roll
+8. You can roll for encounter types by clicking Roll on the main table
-9. You can show/hide encounter tables by clicking corresponding buttons
+9. You can show/hide encounter tables by clicking corresponding buttons (feature still in progress)

 ## Legal